Claus Spreckels: Early life and family

 Spreckels was born in Lamstedt, in the Kingdom of Hanover, a constituent kingdom of the German Confederation.
 Spreckels was the eldest of six children of the farmer John Diederich Spreckels (1802–1873) and his wife Gesche Baak (1804–1875), a family that had occupied a homestead in Lamstedt for many generations.
 He grew up in Lamstedt and attended elementary school.
-After the bad harvests of 1845 and 1846, the resulting inflation and hunger crisis reached its peak in 1847; Spreckels emigrated to the United States in 1848 at the age of 19 to start a new life, with only one German thaler in his pocket, which upon arrival in the US, he exchanged for 75 cents.
+After the bad harvests of 1845 and 1846, the resulting inflation and hunger crisis reached its peak in 1847.
+Spreckels emigrated to the United States in 1848 at the age of 19 to start a new life, with only one German thaler in his pocket, which upon arrival in the US, he exchanged for 75 cents.
 (Equivalent to about $30 in 2023 dollars.)
-Spreckels settled in Charleston, South Carolina, working as a grocery clerk, taking over the grocery after a year and a half by buying it on credit from the retiring shop owner.
+Spreckels settled in Charleston, South Carolina, working as a grocery clerk, taking over the grocery store after a year and a half by buying it on credit from the retiring shop owner.

 In 1852, he married his childhood sweetheart, Anna Christina Mangels (September 4, 1830 in Ankelohe, Kingdom of Hanover, German Confederation – February 15, 1910, San Francisco, California), who had immigrated to New York City with her brother three years earlier.
-They had 13 children, five of whom lived to maturity: sons John Diedrich (1853–1926), Adolph Bernard (1857–1924), Claus August ("Gus"; 1858–1946), and Rudolph (1872–1958); and daughter, Emma Claudina (1870–1924), who married Watson Ferris Hutton.
+They had 13 children, five of whom lived to maturity.
+His surviving sons were John D. Spreckels (1853-1926), Adolph B. Spreckels (1857-1924), Claus August (1858-1946), and Rudolph Spreckels (1872-1958).
+He had one daughter, Emma Claudina (1870-1924), who married Watson Ferris Hutton.
 The remaining children died in childhood, in several cases, within a few months of each other, either from diphtheria or from other unspecified pandemic diseases, possibly cholera.